UK Group Tax Strategy

 KEY ROLES AND RESPONSIBILITIES

-- The tax department is responsible for the Group’s tax policies and management of tax risks.
+- The tax department is responsible for the Group’s tax policies and provides its expertise to protect the Group in all tax-related matters - notably for the analysis of reputational risk regarding tax.
 The tax department is independent of the business lines.

 - Chief Financial Officers are responsible for ensuring compliance with the tax strategy locally.
 CFO’s also comply with HMRC’s Senior Accounting Officer regime to confirm that appropriate tax accounting arrangements are maintained.

-- The Corporate Secretary of the Group is ultimately responsible to SG’s Board of Directors for the Group’s tax strategy and reputational issues.
+- The Corporate Secretary of the Group is ultimately responsible to SG’s Board of Directors for the Group’s tax strategy.